BZM2000/llm-manuscript-rating/README.md

 A key question is whether the LLM is genuinely judging scientific quality or simply recognising journal style and metadata.
 I therefore run GPT‑4.1 in two modes:

 1. **GPT‑4.1 (raw):** manuscripts are provided with their original abstract and front‑matter, which often includes journal names, DOIs and characteristic phrasing.
 2. **GPT‑remove:** a preprocessing script removes explicit journal identifiers (names, abbreviations, DOIs, publisher names and URLs) and applies simple regular expressions to delete or neutralise formulaic phrases strongly associated with specific publishers.
-The scientific content of the abstract and main claims is left intact.
+The scientific content is left intact.

 Unless otherwise stated, results labelled GPT‑remove refer to GPT‑4.1 evaluated on these de‑identified texts.